 And telling stories was only one of five ways Jesus revealed radical grace.

+Who are the hypergrace preachers?
+They are those who have been radically changed by the grace of a great God.
 I have listed a dozen hypergrace preachers but the Bible has more.
 (Let me know if you can think of others.)

 May we be testimonies of the transforming power of God’s great-, mega-, and hyper-grace.